 Choose which of the 81 autofocus targets will be used for autofocus.

-- 1 Press the arrow pad to display the AF target. - 2 Use $\Delta \nabla \triangleleft \triangleright$ to change to single target display and select the AF position. · "All targets" mode is restored if you move the cursor off the screen.
+- Press the arrow pad to display the AF target. - Use $\triangle \nabla \triangleleft \triangleright$ to change to single target display and select the AF position. - · "All targets" mode is restored if you move the cursor off the screen.